By Grant Wissak

 Heavy Construction Academy (HCA), a longstanding partner of Climb’s based in New Hampshire, was looking for a creative solution to increasing veteran access to their programs.
 As a VA-approved institution, many of their students use the GI Bill© to fund their program at HCA.
 However, there might still be a gap between their military benefits and the cost of their tuition.
 That’s where Climb’s Approval Booster comes in.

 According to Brian Martin, Director of Operations at HCA, “We have many opportunities where Military students may have varying levels of benefits.
 The Approval Booster program allows us to give opportunities to veterans that wouldn’t have otherwise been able to attend programs, get certified in 8 different pieces of heavy equipment, and find themselves a great paying and rewarding new career.”
-Since activating the product, HCA has been able to educate at least one additional veteran per class.
+Since activating the product, Heavy Construction Academy has been able to educate at least one additional veteran per class.

 Helping students get to school and gain the training they need for successful careers is our mission here at Climb.
 With products like these, we’ve empowered students of all demographics to attain a life-changing education.
 Credit history shouldn’t be the only determinant of financing options for students.
 Each day at Climb, we’re working to change that.